wwxvincent/CPE551GluttonousSnake/README.md

 https://www.pygame.org/docs/tut/PygameIntro.html

 How to run
-To run this, you need to install pygame and random.
+To run this, you need to install pygame, sys and random.
 Please use pip install before you run the game.